SorenRusbjerg/Project-Behavioral-Cloning/writeup.md

 #### 3. Model parameter tuning

-The model used an adam optimizer, so the learning rate was not tuned manually.
+The model used an adam optimizer, with a learning rate lower than default (lr=0.0005) to make sure that the loss would keep decreasing while training.

 #### 4. Appropriate training data